Antonin

 started a tour of over 40 concerts as a conductor and pianist.

-Dvorak arrived in america in October 1892 and appeared at Carnegie hall
+Antonin Dvorak arrived in America in October 1892 and appeared at

-conducting his own Te Deum, written to celebrate the 400th annversary
+conducting his own Te Deum, written to celebrate the 400th anniversary

 of discovery of America by Columbus.